 Fire rated sealants

-Fire rated Sealants are designed for sealing gaps and joints in fire rated structures, and for maintaining integrity when sealing around service penetrations.
+Fire-rated sealants are designed for sealing gaps and joints in fire-rated structures and for maintaining integrity when sealing around service penetrations.

-It can be used in most low movement joints up to 30 mm wide with no slump and can be over-painted.
+Sealants can be used in most low movement joints up to 30 mm wide with no slump and can be over-painted.

 Often gaps need to be sealed for purposes other than fire and we can provide expert guidance and advice on sealing for air leakage and acoustic separation between different elements of structure.